ajcampbell1333/LBEAST_Unreal/FirmwareExamples/ESTOP_&_Safety_Considerations.md

 ## Standards Compliance

+**⚠️ Important Note on Regulatory Readiness:**
+This safety document is **by no means a comprehensive reference on regulatory readiness**.
+Local officials and regulatory bodies may require any number of additional standards beyond those listed here, in addition to IPC standards.
+Always consult with qualified electrical engineers, safety consultants, and local regulatory authorities to ensure full compliance with all applicable standards in your jurisdiction.

+**Referenced Standards:**
+- **IPC-2221** (Generic Standard on Printed Board Design): Defines PCB design requirements including trace width, conductor spacing, thermal management, and material selection.
+For detailed IPC-2221 trace width and clearance calculators, see: [Using an IPC-2221 Calculator for High Voltage Design](https://resources.altium.com/p/using-an-ipc-2221-calculator-for-high-voltage-design)
 - **IEC 60204-1** (Safety of machinery - Electrical equipment): Requires E-Stop systems to be Category 0 (immediate removal of power) or Category 1 (controlled stop then power removal).
 High-side switching is mandatory.
 - **NFPA 79** (Electrical Standard for Industrial Machinery): Requires E-Stop circuits to be "fail-safe" (any single fault does not prevent E-Stop function).
 High-side switching with positive-opening contacts required.
 - **OSHA 29 CFR 1910** (General Industry): Requires emergency stop devices on machinery where employee exposure to hazards exists.